 Educational Leadership (Ed.D.)

 The Educational Leadership program at the University of Maine College of Education and Human Development has offered a Doctor of Education (Ed.D.) degree in Educational Leadership since 1982.
 The program has largely served a population of practitioners in Maine who have sought to deepen their understanding of schools, districts, state and national policy, and leadership practice in PK-12 schools.
-In sync with recent national conversations around the restructuring of Ed.D. programs, the University of Maine is proud to relaunch a revised Ed.D starting in the summer of 2018, and is also excited to welcome a new cohort for summer 2020.
+In sync with recent national conversations around the restructuring of Ed.D. programs, the University of Maine was proud to relaunch a revised Ed.D starting in the summer of 2018, and is also excited to welcome a new cohort for summer 2020.
 The cohort starting in 2020 will meet through an online video platform (Zoom), allowing members to learn from their office or home.
 Additionally, there will be one in-person Saturday class in Orono each semester as part of the intensive learning process to allow for ongoing interpersonal connection between Ed.D. students.

 The UMaine Ed.D. program is designed to support the training of scholarly practitioners who will use the program to address a problem of practice.
 The competitive program supports educators in PK-12 leadership positions through a four-year design, where students take two eight-week classes in the fall, two eight-week classes in the spring, and one intensive class in the summer.
 UMaine is proud to address the social, political, cultural, spatial, and organizational contexts of leaders throughout Northern New England by bridging the gap between theory and practice, as well as supporting leaders to make better informed decisions using their laboratories of practice.

 The Ed.D. in Educational Leadership program consists of 51 credit hours, with the option to add either a 6 credit superintendent internship or curriculum coordinator internship.
 The cohort-based program allows leaders to learn theory in a contextual manner and apply their knowledge through connected methodology courses.
 An overview of the program is as follows: